jjpp43/sorting-algo/package/README.md

         Selection sort took .0296 milliseconds to sort [1,2,3,4,5,6,7,8,9]
 ```
+Make sure to use camel-case when calling a sorting algorithm

 ## Additional features
 + Outputs the sorting time to the console.